musalex/game-maze/README.md

-This is my first game that was created using native JavaScript Press ESC to open settings
+This is my first game that was created using native JavaScript <br>
+Press ESC to open settings